whadziewicz/algoliasearch-magento-2/README.md

-This branch is created by initiative of the Magento squad to discuss the architecture of the new extension.
+This branch is created by an initiative of the Magento squad to discuss the architecture of the new extension.

 The *goal* is: **Improving the extension quality with an iterative refactoring**.